-Have you noticed the growing interest in image generators like Dalle 2 this year?
+Have you noticed the growing interest in image generators like Dalle 2 these past two years?
 There’s something strangely satisfying about typing in a phrase and conjuring finished works of art instantly.

 Deep neural networks like Google Magenta and OpenAI’s Musenet are using machine learning to attempt something similar, but with music.
 Instead of turning words into pictures, they use MIDI files as their prompts and compose new sections with artificial intelligence.
 The final render is in MIDI format, so you can import it back to your DAW for further refinement.